VaderVortex/4.Execution_of_NetworkCommends/README.md

-# Ex 4.
-Execution of Network Commands
+# Ex.
+4 — Execution of Network Commands
 # Name: Sanjeev Kumar
 # Reg.No: 212224040290